 All late pupils need to be signed in at the front office.

 If your child is ill and not able to attend school then please telephone the school office before 9:10am.
 If you do not contact us then the regulations state that the absence must be recorded as unauthorised.
-All unauthorised absences are reviewed by the Education Welfare Officer and may result in further action being taken.
+All unauthorised absences are reviewed by the Local Authority Attendance Officer and may result in further action being taken.
 If your child has been sick or had an upset stomach then they must not return to school for 48 hours since their last bout of illness, this is to prevent the spread of infections.

 Special Leave of Absence

 In exceptional circumstances, such as for a music examination, a family wedding or funeral, parents/carers may apply for permission for special leave of absence for their child/children.
 Please note that parents/carers are not entitled to take their child out of school for a term-time holiday.

 When reviewing requests for special leave of absence we take into account the child’s previous attendance record and the likely impact of any missed time on educational progress and social stability; all applications are treated on an individual basis.
 Requests for absence which coincide with SATs (Years 2 to 6 inclusive) or year 1 Phonics will not be granted.
 If permission for term time absence is refused, and the child is subsequently absent from school, the absence will be recorded as unauthorised and reported to the Local Authority Attendance Officer in line with local and national guidelines.
 Any unauthorised leave of absence could result in a Penalty Notice fine being issued.